-Although student schedules are varied, virtually all prospective teachers complete field experiences as early as the freshman year, featuring an opportunity to observe and assist in several different classrooms.
-During the final program year, students will experience a semester of supervised teaching and related seminars.
+Although student schedules are varied, prospective teachers complete field experiences as early as the freshman year, featuring an opportunity to observe and teach or engage in several different classrooms.
+During the final program year, students will experience a semester with a practicum experience and a professional semester that includes supervised teaching.

-Students will have the opportunity to participate in local school districts’ classrooms through early observations, practicums, and student teaching through the professional semester of the final program year.
+Students will have the opportunity to engage in diverse field placements in local school districts’ classrooms through early observations, practicums, and student teaching through the professional semester of the final program year.
 Below are the courses in which students will participate in field placement experiences.

 EDUC 114: Introduction to Education